revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#OOPS.md

 <blockquote>

-A Virtual method must always have a default implementation.
-An Abstract method does not have an implementation.
-An override keyword is not necessary here, though it can be used.
+A Virtual method must always have a default implementation.An Abstract method does not have an implementation.An override keyword is not necessary here, though it can be used.

 </blockquote>